softwareconstruction240/softwareconstruction/instruction/web-api/web-api.md

 For our server code, we will use a library called [JavaSpark](https://sparkjava.com/). `JavaSpark` makes it very easy to write an HTTP server that handles multiple endpoint requests.
 An endpoint is the code that handles a specific HTTP resource request.
 You can think of the service endpoints as being the public methods of the service interface.

-As an example, let's write an HTTP service named `name list` that implements maintains a list of names.
+As an example, let's write an HTTP service named `name list` that maintains a list of names.
 To make the service useful we will provide the following endpoints.

 | Endpoint   | HTTP Method | HTTP path   | Purpose                                              |
 | ---------- | ----------- | ----------- | ---------------------------------------------------- |